godai78/docxsplitter/README.md

 - Clean and modern web interface
 - Automatic file naming based on headings
 - Works in any modern web browser
+- Only produces HTML files at the moment.

 ## Usage